Ready to Get Cooking?

-It’s always a good idea to open the bread machine’s lid during the second kneading cycle (after about 10 minutes) and check the consistency of the doughball.
-Dough is “just right” when it is smooth round ball in appearance, soft to the touch, leaves a slight residue on your finger, and the bottom of the bread pan is clean of dough residue.
+It’s always a good idea to open the bread machine’s lid during the second kneading cycle (after about 10 minutes) and check the consistency of the dough ball.
+The dough is “just right” when it is a smooth round ball in appearance, soft to the touch, leaves a slight residue on your finger, and the bottom of the bread pan is clean of dough residue.

-- If it’s too dry add lukewarm liquid a teaspoon at a time until it looks right.
+- If it’s too dry, add lukewarm liquid, a teaspoon at a time until it looks right.

-- If it looks too wet, add flour a tablespoon at a time until it looks right.
+- If it looks too wet, add flour, a tablespoon at a time until it looks right.

-- If there is flour in the sides of the pan, use a Silicone Spatula to wipe the flour from the pan.
+- If there is flour on the sides of the pan, use a Silicone Spatula to wipe the flour from the pan.

 Weather can affect your ingredients If you live in a moist climate, chances are you’ll need at least the recommended amount of flour, maybe even 1/4 cup to 1/2 cup more.
-Bread dough should be sticky, but still manageable, especially after the first rise.
+Bread dough should be sticky but still manageable, especially after the first rise.
 While you’re kneading, the dough should come together and pull away from the sides of the bowl, leaving the bowl mostly clean.
 I usually aim to have the very bottom of the dough still attached to the bowl.
 Try not to add too much flour because your bread will be denser.
 When you pick the dough up, some will stick to your fingers.
 After the first rise, it will be easier to handle!

-You may also make this bread without the aid of a bread machine, or make the dough in a bread machine, and bake it in the oven.
+You may also make this bread without the aid of a bread machine, or make the dough in a bread machine and bake it in the oven.
 Simply make the dough using your usual method (by hand, electric mixer or bread machine); allow it to rise until puffy, then shape it into a log; and place it in a lightly greased 8 1/2 x 4 1/2-inch (21.5 x 11.5 cm) bread pan.
 Allow the loaf to rise, covered, until it's crowned about 1 inch over the rim of the pan.
 If you want, brush the risen loaf with the beaten egg white, and sprinkle it with seeds.
 Bake it in a preheated 350°F/175°C oven for 35 minutes, or until its interior temperature registers 190°F/88°C on an instant-read thermometer.
 Remove the bread from the oven, remove it from the pan, and cool it on a wire rack.

-How can you tell if bread is fully baked?
+How can you tell if the bread is fully baked?
 I like to use a food thermometer.
 Mine is digital, so it’s very easy to use.
 Fully cooked bread will be 190-200°F/88-93°C. Bread recipes that include milk will need to cook until 200°F/93°C, but without you can take it out once it reaches 190°F/88°C. The top will be golden brown.